sara-nl/clouddocs/gpu-attach.markdown

 ## Adding a GPU device to your VM

 GPU devices are attached to VM using 'pci passthrough'.
 This means that your VM will have direct access to the hardware, instead of through a virtualisation layer.
 This should give an optimal performance.
+You have the option of attaching a Nvidia GRID K2 (1536 CUDA cores, 4GB) or Tesla P100 GPU (3584 CUDA cores, 12GB).

 > **NOTE:**
 >